roboconf/roboconf.github.io/en/user-guide/graph-definition.md

 	# Apache Load Balancer
 	Apache {
-		alias: Apache Load Balancer;
 		installer: puppet;
 		imports: Tomcat.portAJP, Tomcat.ip;
 	}

-> Important!
-> Every component property must be defined on a single line.
+> Every component property must be defined on **a single line**.

-Components can be defined in separate files (think to the case where you have several graphs in your graph model, you could have one file per graph).
+Components can be defined in separate files and in any order.
+This is achieved thanks to the **import** keyword.

-> The import mechanism will be documented later.
+Graphs definitions can mix imports and components declaration, or, it can only contain imports.

+	import graph-part-1.graph;
+	import graph-part-2.graph;

+	MyComponent{
+		# whatever
+	}

 Let's see the properties you can or have to set for a component.

-* **alias** is mandatory and provides a human-readable name.

 * **installer** is mandatory and designates the Roboconf plug-in that will handle the life cycle of component instances.
 Examples of Roboconf plug-ins include Bash and Puppet implementations.

 * **children** lists the component that can be instantiated and deployed over this component.
-In the example above,
-it means we can deploy MySQL, Tomcat and Apache over a VM instance.
+In the example above, it means we can deploy MySQL, Tomcat and Apache over a VM instance.

 * **exports** lists the variables this component makes visible to other components.
 Variable names are separated by commas. **ip** is a special variable name whose value will be set dynamically by Roboconf.
 All the other variables should specify a default value.

-> The IP address is a special variable.
-> In fact, other network properties should be supported soon.

 * **imports** lists the variables this components needs to be resolved before starting.
 Variable names are separated by commas.
 They are also prefixed by the component that exports them.
 As an example,